-Assisted Reproduction Law Attorney
+Assisted Reproduction Law Attorney in Nevada

 Are you embarking on a surrogacy journey?
 Surratt Law Practice provides support to any parties seeking to enter into a gestational carrier agreement, ovum donation agreement, embryo donation agreement, sperm donation agreement, etc. Forming a family through assisted reproduction involves a complex set of legal steps for donors, surrogates, carriers, recipients, or intended parents to navigate.
 Our assisted reproduction law attorneys at Surratt Law Practice have decades of experience representing individuals in all aspects of assisted reproduction law, including lobbying for pro surrogacy law statutes in Nevada.
 We can guide you through drafting gestational carrier agreements, donation agreements, negotiating contracts with matching programs, and obtaining parental rights.